Ynn/selfstar/intro-ipojo.md

 ## What is iPOJO

-IPOJO is a service-­oriented component model built on top of OSGi.
-It automates many aspects of service management in order to lower business code complexity.
+iPOJO is a component model: its purpose is to provide programming facilities in order to lower business code complexity.

-iPOJO is a component model: its purpose is to provide higher level programming facilities.
+.
 An iPOJO component is a “plain old Java object” (POJO) enriched with meta-data.
 In particular, these meta-data express service dependencies with resolution policies.

 The iPOJO execution framework automatically manages all the service-­oriented interactions: service publication, service instantiation, service selection, service discovery.